Embotics/Scenarios/Deploy-Kubernetes-Cluster-vSphere-Kubeadm/README.md

 Before you begin, you must:

-- Add a vCenter as a Commander managed system.
-See [Adding vCenter managed systems](https://docs.embotics.com/commander/adding_a_managed_system.htm#AddingvCentermanagedsystems).
+- Add a vCenter as a Commander cloud account.
+See [Get started with vCenter in Commander](https://docs.embotics.com/commander/vmware-vcenter.htm).
 - Create a Commander deployment destination, targeting the location in vCenter where the Kubernetes cluster will be deployed.
 See [Configuring Automated Deployment for Approved Service Requests](<https://docs.embotics.com/commander/config_auto_placement_depl_vms.htm>).
 - Ensure that the user requesting the Kubernetes cluster has permission to deploy to the targeted location in vSphere.
 - Ensure that the root Linux user can log in through SSH, because Docker and Kubernetes require the configuration of system-level resources.